 Depending on how we’ve structured the deal, you’ll receive additional stabilization and earnout payments.
 Stabilization payments are paid to sellers when the business continues to operate at least at the same level as it did when you sold it to us (based on net revenue), and are usually paid 12 months after closing.
 We’re confident that the businesses we acquire will maintain profitability within the first year of acquisition, so we offer this additional payment as part of our negotiations to seal the deal with sellers.

 Earnout payments are paid to sellers whose brands have grown under Thrasio’s portfolio.
 Companies we acquire typically see about a 150% increase in profitability.
-With earnouts, sellers get to participate in the upside of selling their business.
+With earnouts, sellers get to participate in the upside of selling an Amazon FBA business.
 A typical earnout increases the size of the total payout by about 37%.
-They’re usually paid 12 and 24 months after closing, and are often based on EBITDA.
+They’re usually paid 12 and 24 months after closing and are often based on EBITDA – and an exciting bonus of selling an Amazon FBA business to Thrasio.
 Other buyers can’t offer earnouts because they don’t have the proven record of success that our operations team has proven time and time again.

 Over the last two years, we’ve been in business, we’ve analyzed over 1,000 FBA businesses.
 We’ve learned that raising capital and buying a business is the easy part of the process.
 The real skills come into play post-acquisition when we start operating and growing the business.